 Counterparty credit risk is the risk that a counterparty to a contract in the profit rate, foreign exchange, equity and credit markets defaults prior to maturity of the contract.
 In addition to the identified credit risk exposures the Bank's counterparty credit risk from markets as such is limited to the fair value of contracts of foreign exchange risk management instruments the overall exposure to which is usually not significant.
 For other credit market transactions (primarily inter-bank placements), the Bank has established a limit structure based on the credit quality (assessed based on external rating) of each counter party bank to avoid concentration of risks for counterparty, sector and geography.
 The Bank is constantly reviewing and monitoring the position to ensure proper adherence to the limits and defined policies of the Bank.
-As at 30 June 2023 the Bank did not have any open positions on foreign exchange contracts.
+As at 30 June 2024 the Bank has foreign exchange gain amounting to USD 896 thousand on the contract disclosed as derivative asset (refer to note 8 of condensed consolidated interim financial information), notional amount of foreign exchange forward contract is USD 1,578 million.
+The contract has no impact on market risk as SAR is pegged to USD.